Benefits of a Bachelor of Science in Nursing (BSN) Degree

 The Averett University ABSN curriculum, for example, includes components of research, management and community health — all vital knowledge for nurses to possess as the health care landscape continues to become more and more complex.

 With a BSN, you can expect greater demand for your skills, more career autonomy and better opportunities for advancement.

 Demand for your skills

-The demand for more BSN-educated nurses is based on a recent push to elevate the overall education level of the nursing profession, backed by a growing body of evidence that suggests a better-educated nursing workforce leads to better patient outcomes.
+The demand for more BSN-educated nurses stems from a recent push to elevate the overall educational level of the nursing profession, backed by a growing body of evidence that links a better-educated nursing workforce to better patient outcomes.

-It’s for that reason more and more health care employers now require nursing job candidates to hold a BSN.
-That’s especially true of institutions seeking Magnet status, what many in the industry consider the “gold standard” for nursing excellence.
+For that reason, more and more health care employers now require nursing job candidates to hold a BSN.
+That’s especially true of institutions seeking Magnet status — what many in the industry consider the “gold standard” for nursing excellence.

-With a BSN, you’ll also be qualified to take on more job responsibilities than your nursing peers without such a credential, such as:
+With a BSN, you’ll be qualified to take on more job responsibilities than your nursing peers without this credential, such as:

 - Complex decision-making